The-Bevilacqua-Lab/dual-donating-amines/README.md

-# Dual Donating Amines
+# Dual-Donating Amines

-These scripts make up a computational pipeline to identify nucleobases in structured nucleic acids that donate two hydrogen bonds via their exocyclic amines along with other possible noncovalent interactions.

-## Dependencies

-PyMOL==3.0.0

-## Notes

-This repo was designed to work with csv files downloaded from the Representative Sets of RNA 3D Structures database maintained by the RNA group at BGSU.
+This Snakemake workflow mines RNA-containing structures retrieved from the Protein Data Bank (PDB), identifies nucleobases that contain non-, single-, and dual-donating amines, and then performs a variety of analyses.
+To reduce the redundancy of structures, the workflow was designed to source information from csv files created by BGSU's [Representative Sets of RNA 3D Structures](https://rna.bgsu.edu/rna3dhub/nrlist).
+The preprint for the paper corresponding to this workflow can be accessed through bioRxiv at https://doi.org/10.1101/2025.06.05.658080.